 A healthy, well-balanced diet is the key to a long and happy life for your dog.
 The hardworking Jack-A-Bee does well on a diet rich in protein and fatty acids like omega-3.
 But don’t forget that dogs are omnivores who also need carbohydrates, fiber, and vitamins and minerals.

-We recommend feeding a base of high quality, nutritionally balanced kibble.
+We recommend feeding your Beagle Jack Russell Mix a base of high quality, nutritionally balanced kibble.
 Also, many Jack-A-Bee owners find that adding a small variety of fruits and vegetables is met with interest and welcome by their inquisitive canines.
 Check with your vet about the appropriate diet and proportion sizes.

 And while Jack-A-Bees are very active you still need to keep an eye on their weight.
 The parent breeds are both somewhat prone to degenerative joint diseases and arthritis and being overweight will only quicken the onset of and exacerbate those problems.